secwexen/security-playbooks/README.md

 ## Disclaimer

-The contents of this repository are for educational and research purposes.
-The repository owner assumes no responsibility for misuse or legal consequences.
+The contents of this repository, including scripts, scenarios, and detection rules, are provided **for educational, research purposes only**.

-For full details, see [DISCLAIMER.md](/DISCLAIMER.md).
+For full details, see [DISCLAIMER](DISCLAIMER.md).

 ## Contributing

-Contributions are welcome!
+Contributions and suggestions are welcome!

 - Fork the repository and create a feature or fix branch (e.g. `feature/your-feature` or `fix/bug-name`).
 - Make your changes and add relevant tests.